NLxAROSA/aokzoe_a1pro_guide/README.md

 ### Things you should never do

-* Never install the A1 (AMD Ryzen 7 6800U) BIOS on the A1 Pro (AMD Ryzen 7 7840U).
+* NEVER install the A1 (AMD Ryzen 7 6800U) BIOS on the A1 Pro (AMD Ryzen 7 7840U).
 Different platform, may brick your device.
 Same for vice versa.

 ### Things you should always do